Dolls, Dummies & Porcelain Gore: the

 Skipping right over the voodoo doll, as it’s become such a cliche of lately, along with zombies and scary clowns, let’s just say that the medical establishment also plays a part in boosting this haunting tale of the walking undead parading around, or severed limbs suddenly acquiring a like of their own.

-Take the almost two-hundred year old Royal College of Surgeon’s Hunterian Museum, in London, or the spanking new Morbid Anatomy Museum, in New York, for instance, both focused on providing an education on the catalog of oddities that informed the evolution of the study of human anatomy.
+Take the almost two-hundred year old Royal College of Surgeon’s Hunterian Museum, in London, or the now closed but already missed Morbid Anatomy Museum, in New York, for instance, both focused on providing an education on the catalog of oddities that informed the evolution of the study of human anatomy.

-And while the New York place is still in its infancy, currently consisting of only a library and a blog, it’ll be spending its first Halloween aiming at becoming what the British institution, founded by John Hunter, has already achieved: a favorite hangout for those gore-inclined souls who deserve nothing less.
+While the diseased New York place never reached maturity, consisting of only a library and a blog, it did spend its first Halloween aiming at becoming what the British institution, founded by John Hunter, still is: a favorite hangout for the imaginarium, gore-inclined souls who deserve nothing less.

 A tour through these storied halls of science helps put in perspective what actually makes us so fixated with the natural or man-made freaks of the human body.
 It certainly beats a visit to your local morgue, which may be loaded with tabloid oddities but a bit short of real insight.
-You may want to skip lunch before you go, though.
+Either way, you may want to skip lunch before you go, though.

 Back to death-derived decorative art, there’re the horrifying porcelain figurines of Danish artist Maria Rubinke and Oregonian Tom LeBonty, to match the demonic portrait of Shelley’s monster, and the exquisite Transylvania landscapes adorning your living room.
 Or your crypt.
 Your friends will be impressed.